Are you wanting to charter a boat in Europe? Did you know that you may need an International Certificate of Competence (ICC)?

 The ICC validity is determine by the country being visited, so it is not a truly international qualification.
 In countries of Europe the ICC will usually provide evidence of competence to the local authority or a charter company.

-To apply for an ICC you must be age 16 or over and physically and mentally fit to operate a pleasure craft.
+To apply for an ICC you must be aged 16 or over and physically and mentally fit to operate a pleasure craft.

-Our examiners can assess you aboard the Derwent Sailing Squadron (DSS) RYA accredited training boat or on your own boat (if requested).
+Our examiners can assess you aboard the DSS RYA accredited training boat or on your own boat (if requested).

-To be issued an ICC for a sailing vessel your skills and knowledge must be the equivalent of an RYA Day Skipper.
+To be issued an ICC for a sailing vessel your skills and knowledge must be the equivalent of a RYA Day Skipper.

 As part of your examination you will be required to complete a theory and practical assessment, generally over two sessions, in the following areas

-The assessment takes place at the Derwent Sailing Squadron and on the waters of the River Derwent.
+The assessment takes place at the DSS and on the waters of the River Derwent.

 For more information go to Apply for an ICC